Naan (2012 film): Plot

 While Karthik is showering, Ashok opens his briefcase.
 He finds a photo of Karthik's biological father and realises that it was a different man that Karthik had introduced as his actual father earlier.
 Suddenly, Karthik enters the room and asks Ashok to give the photo back.
 Ashok refuses, removes Karthik's towel, and confirms that he is not a Muslim, as he is not circumcised.
 Salim gets angry and shoves Ashok; Ashok hits his head on a table and dies.
 At first, Karthik is horrified by what he has done, but he then covers up the murder by burying Ashok's body in a graveyard on the outskirts so intelligently that no one ever finds out that Ashok is dead.
 When a family friend of Ashok, who has not seen Ashok since he was a child, plans to meet him, Karthik successfully impersonates Ashok, fooling even Ashok's parents and Rupa.

 Suresh, however, discovers Karthik's deception, so Karthik kills him and buries him in the same graveyard.
 The following day, the police come to Ashok's house and reveal that they have found Suresh's corpse.
 They interrogate several people in the city, including Karthik, but he fools them into concluding that Ashok killed Suresh and fled; meanwhile, they consider Karthik (now back to impersonating Salim) an innocent and a hard-working student.
 Karthik continues to live as Salim after convincing Salim's father into giving him his son's identity.
 The film ends with the cliff hanger "To Be Continued".

 Production

-The film was initially launched in 2008, with Siddharth Venugopal and Rukmini Vijayakumar playing the lead roles, however, due to the failure of his previous film Ananda Thandavam, the producer Oscar Ravichandran called off the project.
+The film was initially launched in 2008, with Siddharth Venugopal and Rukmini Vijayakumar playing the lead roles.
+However, due to the failure of their previous film Ananda Thandavam, the producer Oscar Ravichandran called off the project.
 The film restarted with Vijay Antony's intervention in October 2011 who also took the lead role from Siddharth, while the latter plays a supporting role in the film.